cbruguera/staked-access/README.md

 ## Overview

-The `StakedAccess` contracts by the SelfKeyFoundation provide the following functionality.
+The `StakedAccess` contract provides the following functionality.

 1. Addresses are able to "stake" _KEY_ into a smart contract, reserving an amount of tokens to indicate their willingness to participate in a particular Selfkey Marketplace.
 The tokens staked in